Login

 rpm and feed rate for aluminum

-1. Years ago, I learned RPM=CS*4/D. This you can do in your head and it's close enough for most work.
+1. Years ago, I learned RPM=CS*4/D. This you can do in your head, and it's close enough for most work.
 CS for 6061 aluminum should be around 250 FPM with a HSS cutter.
-So, RPM=250-4/.5 or 2000.
+So, RPM=250*4/0.5 or 2000.

 2. Feed rate is something that you can look at any book, but it won't tell you enough.
-If you're using a HSS end mill, do you have regular or high helix?
+If you're using a HSS end mill, do you have a regular or high helix?
 If you have a regular helix end mill, you can usually get .001" per tooth with aluminum (maybe more, that's conservative).
 So, .001*4*2000=8 in/min.
 This is a starting place.

-For more CNC Machining For Custom Aluminum Partsinformation, please contact us.
+For more CNC Machining For Custom Aluminum Parts information, please contact us.
 We will provide professional answers.

-Are you interested in learning more about low-pressure overmoulding process?
+Are you interested in learning more about the low-pressure overmoulding process?
 Contact us today to secure an expert consultation!

 Recommended article: